A zero density estimate for Dedekind zeta functions: Applications

 then for every $A > 0$ there exists a constant $c=c_{A,n}>0$ such that the number fields $k$ with $[k:\Q]=n$, squarefree absolute discriminant $D_k\leq D$, and $\Gal(\widetilde{k}/\Q)\cong S_n$ satisfy

-with at most $O_{n,\epsilon}(D^{-\epsilon}\#\mathscr{F}_n(D))$ exceptions.
-Therefore, subject to well-believed conjectures that do not include GRH, they show that for the Galois closures of most degree $n$ $S_n$-fields, one can obtain highly accurate counts for primes with a given Artin symbol, nearly providing a positive level of distribution per \eqref{eqn:level_of_distribution}.
-For dihedral groups $D_{2n}$ ($n \geq 3$) and small groups like $S_3$ and $A_4$, their results are unconditional for two key reasons: they succeed in proving analogues of \eqref{eqn:PTW1}, and the strong Artin conjecture holds for these groups.
-In these situations, Pierce, Turnage-Butterbaugh, and Wood prove, (for all integers $\ell\geq 1$) nontrivial bounds for $\ell$-torsion in the class groups of almost all fields in the family under consideration.
+with $O_{n}(D^{-\delta_n}\#\mathscr{F}_n(D))$ exceptions.
+Thus, subject to well-believed conjectures not including GRH, they show that for the Galois closures of most degree $n$ $S_n$-fields of squarefree discriminant, one obtains highly accurate counts for primes with a given Artin symbol.
+When $G$ is the dihedral group $D_q$ ($q\geq 3$ prime) or a small group (e.g., $S_3$, $S_4$, or $A_4$), their results are unconditional because they prove analogues of \eqref{eqn:PTW1}, and the strong Artin conjecture holds for these groups.

-As an application of \cref{thm:LFZDE-Artin}, we establish a positive level of distribution for $\mathfrak{F}$ without recourse to unproven progress toward the strong Artin conjecture when $\mathfrak{m}_{\mathfrak{F}}(Q)$ is suitably small.
-Our results improve when one restricts consideration to the primes that split completely.